110 Calorie Chocolate Cherry Muffins.

 - chocolate chips for sprinkling on top, optional

-Divide the batter evenly between each muffin cup - fill them all the way to the top if you can.
-Bake for 5 minutes at 425F.
-Keeping the muffins in the oven, reduce the temperature down to 375F and continue to bake for 13 more minutes.
+- Divide the batter evenly between each muffin cup - fill them all the way to the top if you can.
+Bake for 5 minutes 425°F (218°C)2 then, keeping the muffins in the oven, reduce heat to 350°F (177°C) and continue baking for another 15 minutes.
 Insert a toothpick into the center of one muffin.
 If it comes out clean, they are done.
-If not, bake for only 2 more minutes.
+If not, bake for 2 more minutes.

-Remove from the oven and allow to cool for 3 minutes in the pan, then transfer to a wire rack to cool completely.
+- Remove from the oven and allow to cool for 3 minutes in the pan, then transfer to a wire rack to cool completely.
 Makes 12 muffins.
 Muffins stay fresh in an airtight container at room temperature for up to 5 days.
-Muffins freeze well up to 3 months.
-Heat up for 45 seconds to thaw.

 See many more healthy muffin recipes.